My precious Utopian,

 This recommendation made me question my very own actions and the choices I have made up until this very day.
 So I ask you, my dear friend, how would you define “trying too hard”?
 Plenty of sayings explain how hard work and patience are the key ingredients for a good life:

 Subsequently, my common sense dictates me to interpret the advice of above as follows: “Maybe you shouldn’t be working so hard.”
-This interpretation is the notion that makes sense to me.
+This interpretation is a notion that makes sense to me.
 My younger self would have detested such a preposterous idea.
 I can’t blame him.
 He was raised with the knowledge that hard work would be rewarded in the end.
 After all, we do need to provide for ourselves and our families.
 Supporting our loved ones is a noble thing to do.
-Nevertheless, like any permitted elephant, killer whale, hamster or any other living creature on this planet, I tend to believe that we should relax more often.
+Nevertheless, like any elephant, killer whale, or hamster on this planet, I tend to believe that we should relax more often.
 We need to enjoy the natural pace of life itself.
-Savor the beautiful moments that come our way, which may appear impossible with the rapid pace of our lives in this all-consuming society.
-Only a rat can win the rat race, and in the end, that rodent is no different than it was at the start of this an ingenious contest.
-Is it wrong for me to fight the idea of competing as an inconspicuous rat?
+Savor the beautiful moments that come our way.
+Something that may appear impossible with the rapid pace of our lives in this all-consuming society.
+Only a rat can win the rat race, and in the end, that rodent is no different than it was at the start of this ingenious contest.
+Is it wrong for me not wanting to compete as an inconspicuous rat?

 What I am trying to explain is that I seem incapable of finding my place among the traditional working class heroes.
 The naive daydreamer in me believes that there are far better things ahead of me than any I’ve left behind on my life’s path.
 I don’t detest the traditional way of living and I do acknowledge that, without a set form of hierarchy, chaos would infect our world rapidly.
-I just don’t feel the need to measure myself individually through numerous personal achievements such as a possible career, an unblemished self-image, wealth or consumerism.
+I just don’t feel the need to measure myself individually through numerous personal achievements such as a possible career, an unblemished self-image, or wealth.
 I prefer to hold on to my social and familial connections.
 Sacrificing the desirable self-actualization epitome that has been presented and sanctioned by our “holy” society.

 One way or another we all fit in a particular niche.
 It’s only natural.
 I get that.
 When observing certain herds, troops, flocks, swarms, schools or any other animal collective you’ll naturally come to that conclusion.
 I don’t need to edit who I am.
 I don’t need to invest hours on end building my profile, defining myself through technology, obsessing with a continual personal promotion.
 I just need to trust my instincts, my inner desires, passions, genuine friendships, and familial connections in order to define who I am and what niche I belong to.
 Regardless of what the masses believe.

+I just want to be happy.
+I want to live and experience freedom for the rest of my life.
+Not just during the few days I’m allowed to break away from my accustomed routine.
 There comes a time in every human’s life where they need to change their place at this gigantic universal table, while playing this odd game called “life.”
-It’s one of those laws of nature that we’ll never change.
+It’s one of those laws of nature that will never change.
 An untouchable reality.
 Similar to how love will always transform into sorrow at a certain point during our lifespan.
 My time has come.
-I am standing up, and I am looking for a new seat.
+I need to stand up, and start looking for a new seat.
 Preferably at a different table than the one I am currently sitting behind.
 Can this desire to switch seats be interpreted as trying too hard?